 - A registered dental hygienist from another jurisdiction in Canada

-- A registered dental hygienist from another jurisdiction seeking temporary registration on the CRDHA Courtesy Register
+- A registered dental hygienist from another jurisdiction seeking registration on the CRDHA Courtesy Register for a specific purpose

 - An internationally trained dental hygiene applicant seeking to be placed on the CRDHA General Register